 2. Under headers, select whether the first row, the first column, or both will serve as header(s).

-3. Add a caption that identifies the overall topic of a table.
-Captions have substantial usability benefits, especially if a page has multiple tables.
+3. Add a caption that identifies the overall topic of a table by selecting Table Caption icon under table properties.